-Whatever cargo you’re planning to ship, it’s important that it’s loaded properly without exerting any pressure on the goods itself.
+No matter what cargo you’re planning to ship, it’s important that it’s loaded properly so that there’s no pressure placed on the goods themselves.
 For this reason, it’s better to store your flat racks either at the top of the container stack or on the ground.
 This prevents accidental damage due to contact with other cargo or containers.

-Flat rack containers come with lashing rings on the side rails, floor, and corners.
-You can keep the cargo in place by cross or loop lashing with the help of chain or web lashing.
-Some containers even come with lashing winches, latching belts, and stanchions to provide additional support and security for your cargo.
+Flat racks come with lashing rings on the side rails, floor and corners.
+You can keep your goods in place by cross lashing or loop lashing them.
+Some containers even come with lashing winches, latching belts and stanchions to provide additional support and security for your cargo.
 You can ask the supplier about this before deciding which containers to buy.

-Now that you know about the design, dimensions, uses, and types of flat rack containers, it’s time to decide which one will fit your needs the best.
+Now that you know about the dimensions, types and uses of flat rack containers, it’s time to decide which one will fit your needs the best.

-There are a few things to take into consideration before investing in one:
+There are a few things to take into consideration before investing in flat racks:

 - Cargo type